em1lyy/jaguos-apps-metadata/README.md

-# jaguos-app-repo
+# jaguos-app-info-repo
-Every App for JaguOS
+Every App that is shown in Apps when it's installed on JaguOS.